Soju User Delete Hash

 Indeed if we compute the same hash ourselves, we get the same token:

-This allows us to automate the two step Soju user deletion process into a single command:
+This allows us to automate the two step Soju user deletion process in a single command:

 sudo sojuctl user delete soju "$(printf soju | sha1sum | head -c6)"